frejs/fre/README.md

 If browser environment, recommend to use [htm](https://github.com/developit/htm)

-because there no `key` for them, please use it as late as possible.

 #### Async rendering

 Fre implement a tiny priority scheduler, which like react Fiber.